 Stock management and inventory control are they the same thing?

-A stock management system assists in monitoring inventory, parts and PPE stock levels, alerting you when available item levels drop.
-Stock management systems (also called stock control) track consumables, control stock purchasing and locate items.
+Inventory (American English) or stock (British English) is the goods and materials that a business holds for the ultimate goal of resale (or repair).
+A stock management solution can also assist companies in monitoring employee consumables such as PPE stock levels.
+Alerting when available item levels drop.
+Stock management systems (also called stock control) track consumables, control stock purchasing and locate items quickly.

 - Spare parts for machinery and equipment